 Hearing a lot about clean air these days?
 Pollution.
 Climate change.
 Carbon footprints.
 It is a multi-faceted issue that can be a whole lot to take in.
 Why is it important?
-Quite simply, it is because better air quality means better health.
-In celebrating Clean Air Month this 2015, let’s take a closer look at clean air and how it relates to your daily life.
+Because poor air quality can have a negative impact on the environment and lead to long-term health problems.

-The Air Quality Index reports daily air quality – how clean or polluted the air in your area is – with the help of a color-coated scale:
+The Air Quality Index reports daily air quality – how clean or polluted the air in your area is – with the help of a color-coded scale:

 Little or no health risk